asantaga/wiserHomeAssistantPlatform/README.md

 ## Managing Schedules with Home Assistant

 v3.0.23 deprecates previous different services for Heating and OnOff schedule types in favor of a single service for each of get, set and copy that works with all schedule types, including lights and shutters for the Continental European version of the hub and devices.

+More information on using all the services available to this integration can be found [here](./docs/services.md)

 ### Getting a Schedule